ibutsu/ibutsu-server/docs/source/developer-guide/getting-started.rst

 Docker Compose
 ^^^^^^^^^^^^^^

-There is a pre-created Docker Compose file for running a development environment locally:
+There is a pre-created Docker Compose file for running a development environment locally.

+The ``docker-compose.dev.yaml`` file will run python containers and do a local install for backend and frontend.

+The ``docker-compose.yaml`` file will build containers using the appropriate dockerfiles and run the built images.

 .. code-block:: shell

    $ docker-compose -f docker-compose.dev.yaml
+   # OR
+   $ docker-compose -f docker-compose.yaml

 Without Containers
 ^^^^^^^^^^^^^^^^^^